MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 ms.author: lajanuar
 ---

-# Create a personal tab using ASP.NET Core
+# Create a personal tab using ASP.NET Core and ASP.NET Core MVC

-This quickstart takes you through the steps to create a custom personal tab using C#, ASP.NETCore and ASP.Net Core MVC.
-This also helps you finalize your app manifest using [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) and upload your tab in Teams.
+This quickstart takes you through the steps to create a custom personal tab using C#, ASP.NET Core and ASP.NET Core MVC.
+It also helps you finalize your app manifest and upload your tab in Teams using [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md).

 ## What you'll learn